 - God’s message and God’s person are inseparable.

-- The deeply personal nature of testimony.
+- The deeply personal nature of testimonies.

-- The personal nature of God’s testimony.
+- The personal nature of God’s testimonies.

-- The Testifier cannot be separated from the testimony.
+- The testifier cannot be separated from the testimony.

 - You cannot separate God from His words.

-Satan does not care which reason of his you chose to reject God.
+Satan does not care which reason of his you

 JUST CHOOSE ONE!